rssh/scala-gopher/README.md

 ~~~

-   More than one variables in state can be modelled with partial function case syntax:
+   More than one variables in state can be modeled with partial function case syntax:

 ~~~ scala
 val fib = select.afold((0,1)) { case ((x,y), s) =>